Puja Services and Offerings

 • Smoke offering

-Smoke offering or sang is a powerful remedy for alleviating the suffering of beings such as spirits in the subtle world, purify the atmosphere and bringing blessings.
+Smoke offering or Sang is a powerful remedy for alleviating the suffering of beings such as spirits in the subtle world, purify the atmosphere and bringing blessings.
 It also pacifies inner and outer obstacles to practice.
-An offering is made on your or your loved one’s behalf for the performance of a smoke offering at AR’s temple.

-• Peace, love and well-being in the family
+• For peace, love and well-being in the family

 The well-being of our family members is an important precondition for practice.
 Sometimes karmic conditions cause disruptions in families.
 A Puja can help to pacify conditions and bring peace and love.